isomerpages/nlb-biblioasia/_inaugural-issue/A Knowledge Hub.md

 Members of the public can access an array of some 40 online databases to support the specialised collections at the Library.
 Factiva, Proquest, *REALIS (URA Real Estate Information System)*, *GMID (Global Market Information Database)*, *Kompass, Bibliography of Asian Studies* and *Grove Art Online* are some of the databases, which will be made available online at the multimedia stations at a nominal fee.

+#### **Exhibitions**
+Library patrons can also enrich their learning experience about the history of the Library’s heritage as well as thematic events through exhibitions and public programmes.
+Two exhibitions are currently in development:

+• *Zheng He* and *Maritime Asia* exhibition, which celebrates the 600th anniversary of the maiden voyage of Admiral Zheng He, is scheduled to display from 13 August 2005 to 10 February 2006. <br><br>  • *History of the National Library of Singapore exhibition*, which will be a permanent feature describes the Library’s heritage from the 1800s.

+#### **Programmes**
+The Library will also host a variety of programmes and performances for its various audiences.
+In addition, visitors to the Library can get an overview of the Library’s services, collections, architecture and exhibitions by joining the Library’s public guided tours.
+They can also sign up for special collection tours.

+In short, the National Library of Singapore promises to be a fusion pod for learning, discovering and application of knowledge through its many activities, programmmes and wealth of information.

+Come visit us.
+You will be enthralled by the quality of information service and our knowledgeable reference specialists.